U3A Okeover: A Guide for Course Presenters

 - U3A’s draw on the reservoirs of knowledge, skills and experience in the community.
 U3A groups look to their own members to provide presentations, but they also draw upon the universities, polytechnics and wider communities for presenters.

-- Presenters to U3A Okeover are offered a petrol voucher, book token or a bank deposit.
+- Presenters to U3A Okeover are offered $125 which will be deposited in your bank account.
 U3A Okeover supports an educational trust called UC Māpura Bright Start and some speakers have generously opted to direct their honorarium to that cause.
 Please tell the course organiser which you would prefer.

-We meet on Thursday mornings from March to November in The Chapel Street Centre, 68 Harewood Road, Papanui, Christchurch (
+We meet on Thursday mornings from March to November in The Chapel Street Centre, 68 Harewood Road, Papanui, Christchurch (Corner of Harewood Road & Chapel Street).

 - Presentations commence at 10:30 a.m. and run for about an hour, including questions.